top of page

 Eye Teaming (Binocularity)

-Feel free to reach out to one of our optometrists at Victoria Optometric Association to know more about how the eye works or to schedule an eye exam so that you can take the necessary steps to maintain and improve your vision.
+Feel free to reach out to one of our optometrists at the Victoria Optometric Association to learn more about how the eye works or to schedule an eye exam so that you can take the necessary steps to maintain and improve your vision.

 Children’s Vision

-While many people associate poor vision with the ageing of the eyes, more than 25% of school-aged children have a visual impairment that may negatively affect their performance in school.
-It has been estimated that one out of every six schoolchildren diagnosed with a learning disability actually only has a visual impairment.
+While many people associate poor vision with aging eyes, more than 25% of school-aged children have a visual impairment that may negatively affect their school performance.
+It has been estimated that one out of every six schoolchildren diagnosed with a learning disability only has a visual impairment.

 Some signs of visual impairment in toddlers are easy to miss.
 These may include: